2018 29

 Le Pin 1991 86p

-Tasted in April 1995.
-A very positive surprise with a nice concentration of luscious fruit, fine structure, and complexity.
+I tasted it in April 1995.
+It was a very positive surprise, with a nice concentration of luscious fruit, fine structure, and complexity.
 It has a nice length and is a delicious mouthful.

 Le Pin 1990 96p